Dimension of unicycle posets: Tree posets

 If $a$ is a maximal element of $\P$, then there exist linear extensions $D_a^-$ and $D_a^+$ of respectively $\D_a^-$ and $\D_a^+$, and linear extensions $D_{a,1}$ and $D_{a,2}$ of $\D_a$ such that the three following linear orders form a realizer of $\P$:

 \end{proposition}

-\begin{proof} We make a proof by induction on the number of elements of $\P$, our induction hypothesis containing both cases together.
+\begin{proof} We make a proof by induction on $n$ the number of elements of $\P$, our induction hypothesis containing both cases together.
 For $n=1$ it is true for both cases ($a$ is a minimal and maximal element of $\P$) using the three linear extensions $a$, $a$, and $a$.

 Assume that the results are true for any tree posets with $n$ or fewer elements.
 Suppose that $\P$ is a tree poset having $n+1$ elements.
-Without loss of generality we can assume that $a$ is a minimal element (otherwise we consider the dual poset and reverse the linear extensions, see \cref{lem:realizerPop}).
-Denote by $e_1,\dots , e_r$ the elements of $\U_a^{+}$ taking in prefix left-right order, and denote $e_{s_1},\dots , e_{s_r}$ these elements taken in prefix right-left order (looking at the tree $\U_a^+\cup \{a\}$ but without writing the root $a$).
-By \cref{lemma1}, $\U_a^{+}$ is given by the realizer
+Without loss of generality we can assume that $a$ is a minimal element (otherwise we consider the dual poset and reverse the linear extensions, see Lemma \ref{lem:realizerPop}).
+Denote by $e_1,e_2,\dots , e_r$ the elements of $\U_a^{+}$ taken in prefix left-to-right order, and by $e_{s_1},e_{s_2},\dots , e_{s_r}$ these elements taken in prefix right-to-left order (looking at the tree $\U_a^+\cup \{a\}$ but without writing the root $a$).
+By Lemma \ref{lemma1}, a realizer of $\U_a^{+}$ is given by $e_1 e_2\cdots e_r$ and $e_{s_1} e_{s_2}\cdots e_{s_r}$.
+See Figure \ref{fig:proofPropTree} for an illustration of the following.